katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/index.rst

 * easy to translate

-We want reading the docs to feel like having an experienced, friendly colleague explain how Ansible works.
+We want reading the docs to feel like having an experienced, friendly colleague explain how Assible works.

 Stylistic cheat-sheet
 ---------------------

-This cheat-sheet illustrates a few rules that help achieve the "Ansible tone":
+This cheat-sheet illustrates a few rules that help achieve the "Assible tone":

 +-------------------------------+------------------------------+----------------------------------------+
 | Rule                          | Good example                 | Bad example                            |